quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   Missing that have not yet been received.

-An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK when the gap between the smallest Unreported Missing packet and the Largest Unacked is greater than or equal to the Reordering Threshold value.
-Sending this additional ACK will reset the max_ack_delay timer and Ack-Eliciting Threshold counter (as any ACK would do).
+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK whenever it observes unacknowledged state that lies outside of its configured Reordering Threshold, i.e.:
+* when the difference between the smallest Unreported Missing packet and the Largest Unacked packet becomes greater than or equal to the Reordering Threshold value; or

-Conversely, when the out-of-order packet being received is within the Reordering Threshold, the endpoint SHOULD withhold sending an ACK until the delayed ACK timer expires or other thresholds reach their limits.
+* when the endpoint receives an ack-eliciting packet whose packet number is less than `Largest Acked - Reordering Threshold`.

+Sending such an additional ACK resets the max_ack_delay timer and the Ack-Eliciting Threshold counter, as any ACK would.

 See {{examples}} for examples explaining this behavior.
 See {{set-threshold}}
 for guidance on how to choose the reordering threshold value when sending